kubernetes/examples/staging/storage/redis/README.md

 ## Reliable, Scalable Redis on Kubernetes

 The following document describes the deployment of a reliable, multi-node Redis on Kubernetes.
-It deploys a master with replicated slaves, as well as replicated redis sentinels which are use for health checking and failover.
+It deploys a master with replicated slaves, as well as replicated redis sentinels which are used for health checking and failover.

 ### Prerequisites